 • 1/4 cup parsley, finely chopped

-• 10 homemade biscuits,
+• 10 homemade biscuits

 Instructions

-• Preheat oven to 400 ̊F. Butter a 9×12 casserole dish.
+• Prep – Preheat oven to 400 ̊F. Butter a 9×13 or 9×12 casserole dish.

-• In a dutch oven or pot, melt 6 Tbsp butter.
+• Sautee Aromatics – In a Dutch oven or pot, melt 6 Tbsp butter.
 Add diced onions and carrots and saute 8 minutes over medium heat until soft.
+Add sliced mushrooms and minced garlic and saute another 3-5 minutes until mushrooms are softened.

-• Spread the chicken mixture into the prepared casserole dish.
-Top with biscuits in a single layer and bake uncovered at 400 ̊F for 25-28 minutes or until biscuits are puffed and golden.
+• Bake uncovered at 400 ̊F for 25-28 minutes or until biscuits are puffed and golden.
 Remove from the oven and brush the biscuits with 1/2 Tbsp melted butter and serve.

 Nutrition Per Serving